JavaPOSWorkingGroup/javapos/README.md

 Furthermore we will get more flexibility on dependency management:
 * the jar library built from [javapos-contracts](https://github.com/JavaPOSWorkingGroup/javapos-contracts) project may be used by JavaPOS device service implementors during implementation tasks without depending on the JavaPOS device control library and the JCL library
 * software vendors providing their own JavaPOS device control implementations may deploy the [JavaPOS contracts library](https://github.com/JavaPOSWorkingGroup/javapos-contracts) and [JCL library](https://github.com/JavaPOSWorkingGroup/javapos-config-loader) only, substituting the reference implementation of the JavaPOS device control library by their own implementation
-* application vendors and integrators may use libraries built from those single projects in a set or using the aggregated library built from this project for easier deployment
+* application vendors and integrators may use libraries built from those single projects in a set or using the aggregated library built from this project here for easier deployment

 ## Separated JCL Editor Project